marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 {"message":"Reset successful"}
 ```

-Now if we check the Smocker configuration, we can list the mocks that after a reset is an empty list:
+After that if we check the Smocker configuration, the mock list is empty:
 ```
 $ curl -XGET localhost:8081/mocks
 []